 It can be painful to watch a loved one experience challenges with alcohol consumption.
 As a supportive loved one, you may be unsure of how to guide a lending hand towards inspired action.
-Understand that enabling drinking will worsen the circumstances, as will punishing or bribing the one you are concerned with.
-Making excuses for their drinking and consuming alcohol with the drinker can seem compassionate initially.
-However, these actions will only make it difficult for them to stop.
+Understand that enabling drinking and punishing your loved one will worsen the circumstances.
+While making excuses for a drinker and engaging in the consumption of alcohol with them can initially seem compassionate, these actions will only make it difficult for them to stop.
 Arguing with someone who has a possible drinking problem can create defensiveness and worsen feelings of shame and guilt.

 Getting someone else’s problematic drinking behavior under control can be a seemingly overwhelming task, and it often requires outside intervention.
-Many professionals suggest state-of-the-art treatment centers to aid those who are especially unable to control their drinking.
+Many professionals suggest treatment centers to aid those who are especially unable to control their drinking.
 At these facilities, patients can gain insight on troubling underlying conditions and speak to trained therapists to discover helpful treatment options.
 Not only will the drinker get the best care available, but loved ones can feel the hope that comes from seeing them in recovery.
 Take that first step into prevention and treatment.
-Contact an expert today for your specialized treatment plan.
+Contact a treatment provider today.